-Gas station clerk argued with man before shooting him early Tuesday morning
+Gas station clerk argued with man before shooting him early Tuesday morning, police say

 Latest Weather Blog

-Gas station clerk argued with man before shooting him early Tuesday morning
+Gas station clerk argued with man before shooting him early Tuesday morning, police say

 BATON ROUGE - A 21-year-old was arrested after a shooting early Tuesday morning on Florida Boulevard.